 Natural lump charcoal is also more eco-friendly than briquettes, as it’s made from renewable resources and doesn’t contain any chemicals or toxins that can harm the environment.
 Plus, it produces less ash than briquettes, making cleanup a breeze.

 When it comes to lighting your charcoal, you have a few options.
 Some people prefer to use lighter fluid, but this can leave a chemical taste on your food and can be dangerous if not used properly.
 Others opt for a chimney starter, which is a metal cylinder that you fill with charcoal and then light from the bottom.
 Once the charcoal is hot and glowing, you can dump it into your grill and get cooking.
+Checkout the whole method of starting a charcoal Grill without a Lighter Fluid.

 One thing to keep in mind when using a charcoal grill is that it takes a bit of practice to get the hang of controlling the temperature.
 Unlike gas grills, which have built-in temperature controls, charcoal grills require you to adjust the airflow to regulate the heat.
 But with a little trial and error, you’ll soon be grilling like a pro.